 Only a small percentage of incidents are ever formally reported, however.
 According to the U.S. Justice Department, caregiver neglect is the most unreported form of elder abuse, with only 1 out of 57 cases getting reported.
 The World Health Organization (WHO) stated that about 64% of facility staff members admitted to abusing residents in 2017.

 Why Is Nursing Home Abuse So Prevalent?

-While there is never an excuse for a nursing home resident to suffer abuse or neglect, there are a number of issues that may increase the likelihood of nursing home negligence and abuse.
+While there is never an excuse for a resident to suffer abuse or neglect, there are a number of issues that may increase the likelihood of negligence and abuse among elderly people.

 Signs of Nursing Home Negligence or Abuse

-If your loved is a nursing home resident who suffers an injury or a sudden decline in health, he or she may be a victim of abuse or neglect.
+If your loved suffers an injury or a sudden decline in health while in a nursing home, he or she may be a victim of abuse or neglect.
 Residents of nursing homes are often vulnerable and isolated.
 Many are in an incapacitated state and are unable to speak up against injustices.
 Sadly, these are the people who may suffer from neglect or even outright abuse.